yorklim/tp/docs/DeveloperGuide.md

 **Use case: UC01 - Add new client**

 **MSS**
-1. User requests to view all clients.
+1. User requests to add new client.
+2. ClientCare adds the new client to the list.
-2. ClientCare shows a list of all clients.<br>
+3. ClientCare shows a success message and <u>display view of new client details and policies (UC02)</u>.<br>
     Use case ends.

 **Extensions**
 * 1a.
-The list is empty as no clients have been added at all.
+ClientCare detects invalid user information.
     * 1a1.
-ClientCare lets user know that the list is empty.<br>
+ClientCare shows what is wrong with various invalid user information.
+    * 1a2.
+User enters new data.<br>
+      Steps 1a1-1a2 are repeated until the data entered are correct.<br>
-      Use case ends.
+      Use case resumes from step 2.
 * 1b.
 Invalid command usage in the request.
     * 1b1.
 ClientCare shows command usage.
     * 1b2.
 User enters new data.<br>
       Steps 1b1-1b2 are repeated until the data entered are correct.<br>
       Use case resumes from step 2.
+* 1c.
+Client name already exists.
+    * 1c1.
+ClientCare lets user know that duplicate names are not allowed.
+    * 1c2.
+User enters new data.<br>
+      Steps 1c1-1c2 are repeated until the data entered are correct.<br>
+      Use case resumes from step 2.

 **Use case: UC02 - Delete client**

 **MSS**
-1. User requests to view all clients.
+1. User requests to <u>list all clients (UC01)</u> or <u>find client by name (UC04)</u>.
-2. ClientCare shows a list of all clients.<br>
+2. ClientCare shows a list of clients.
+3. User requests to delete a specific client in the list by index.
+4. ClientCare deletes the client.<br>
     Use case ends.

 **Extensions**
-* 1a.
-The list is empty as no clients have been added at all.
+* 2a.
+The list is empty.<br>
-    * 1a1.
+    * 2a1.
 ClientCare lets user know that the list is empty.<br>
       Use case ends.
+* 3a.
+The given index is invalid.
+    * 3a1.
+ClientCare lets user know that client index should be a number.
+    * 3a2.
+User enters new data.<br>
+      Steps 3a1-3a2 are repeated until the data entered are correct.<br>
+      Use case resumes at step 2.
-* 1b.
+* 3b.
 Invalid command usage in the request.
-    * 1b1.
+    * 3b1.
 ClientCare shows command usage.
-    * 1b2.
+    * 3b2.
 User enters new data.<br>
-      Steps 1b1-1b2 are repeated until the data entered are correct.<br>
+      Steps 3b1-3b2 are repeated until the data entered are correct.<br>
-      Use case resumes from step 2.
+      Use case resumes from step 4.
+* 3c.
+Client does not exist.
+    * 3c1.
+ClientCare lets user know that client does not exist.
+    * 3c2.
+User enters new data.<br>
+      Steps 3c1-3c2 are repeated until the data entered are correct.<br>
+      Use case ends.

 **Use case: UC03 - Edit client**